Movements of Waves

 But ocean waves can also be created from non solar activities such as landslides, earthquakes, underwater eruptions and boats etc, especially large vessels.

 The sea level of the water out in the large oceans rise and fall according to a predictable patterns every 24 hours.
-The change in water height between successive high and low tides is called the range which can vary from a few centimeters out in the vast open oceans to many meters at particular coastal sites.
+The change in water height between successive high and low tides is called the range which can vary from a few centimetres out in the vast open oceans to many meters at particular coastal sites.

 Smaller deep water waves is the movements of waves out in the open ocean while the larger shallow water waves are those types of waves that move closer to the shoreline eventually crashing onto the beach.